retazo0018/3D-Bounding-Box-Prediction/README.md

 ### Data Preprocessing
 To ensure consistency across samples with varying shapes and sizes, the following preprocessing steps were applied:

-- **Resizing**: Each image, mask, and point cloud was resized to a FIXED_DIMENSION.
+- **Resizing**: Each image, mask, and point cloud were resized to a FIXED_DIMENSION.
 FIXED_DIMENSION comprises of a height (H_FIX) and a width (W_FIX).
 - **Instance Mask Padding**: Instance segmentation masks were padded to match a fixed maximum number of instances (MAX_INSTANCES).
 - **3D Bounding Box Padding**: Ground truth 3D bounding boxes were padded to also match MAX_INSTANCES.
 - MAX_INSTANCES is a hyperparameter and set to `25`.
 - FIXED_DIMENSION is hyperparameter and set to `640, 640`.
 - **Assumption**: The pointcloud is only spatialy interpolated/resized to match FIXED_DIMENSION.
-Interpolating the point cloud over a new H×W grid does not change the underlying XYZ values.
+Interpolating the point cloud over a new H_FIX × W_FIX grid does not change the underlying XYZ values.
 The ground truth bounding boxes remain unchanged.
-No additional preprocessing is necessary.
+No additional preprocessing is necessary for ground truth.

 ### Model Architecture
 - The model integrates RGB and point cloud features into a unified latent representation using **Transformers**.